If you have looked for reviews of survey sites, it is very likely you have come across the Survey Police website.

 SurveyPolice is, first of all, a survey review site.
 I think this is great, as surveys can be a great way to make some extra money and have your opinion heard at the same time, and I think there needs to be easy access to good information about surveys to help people stay away from the survey scams.

 However, even though you can find a list and reviews of a very big amount of survey panels on Survey Police, there is some information I think is missing, and that is one of the reasons I created PaidFromSurveys.com as an alternative to Survey Police and some of the other existing sites.
 But more about this later.

-What is great about the reviews on Survey Police is that you can find a review of more or less any survey site that exists.
+What is great about the reviews on Survey Police is that you can find reviews and some basic facts about more or less any survey site that exists.

 In my opinion, there is, however, not a lot of in-depth info, and you only get factual info and the info from Survey Police does not always seem to be written by real survey users.

 As a user on Survey Police, you have the option to leave your own reviews, and this is one of the big selling points of Survey Police.

 There are some great things about this, but the disadvantage is that they are very short and reviews like this can, unfortunately, be manipulated as I will explain more about later.

 Even though Survey Police is not an actual survey site, but a site that connects you to survey panels, you can still become a member.

 You can see most of the info on the site without becoming a member, which I like.
 But if you want to leave a review yourself, you have to become a member.